-Title: Genetic Assessment of Texas Blind Salamanders Species: Eurycea rathbuni Principal: USFWS
+Title: Continuation of Genetic Assessment of Texas Blind Salamanders Species: Eurycea rathbuni

 Overview: A fully functioning captive assurance population is representative of the wild population and reflects the genetic diversity and unique genotypes found in the wild.
 Additionally, captive propagation efforts should take into account the genetics of captive held individuals to maintain genetic diversity in the refugia to ensure captive propagation efforts do not result in a reduction in diversity of Fx progeny.
-This work builds on a recent genetic assessment of wild Texas blind salamanders conducted by Dr. Chris Nice (Texas State University), Ruben Tovar (University of Texas), and Pete Diaz (US Fish and Wildlife Service).
+Tail clips were collected from wild Texas blind salamanders in 2024 while encountered during collection events.
+These tail clips will be used to assess wild genetic diversity.
 Tail clips will be collected from standing stock and captive propagated salamanders in the refugia.
 All refugia salamanders will be uniquely tagged with p-chips so that individual genetic IDs will be available.
 High-throughput sequencing will be used to assess genetic variation of wild caught and Fx captive breed Texas blind salamanders.
-Budget: TBD